kjivan/crypto-and-signatures/cryptography.md

 | encrypted = 10 	| message = 5     	|

 Note: So while researching cryptography and pki I came across this quote I really liked.
+**Read slide**
 So why is this whole public key cryptography the best thing since sliced bread.
 I'm going to try to explain but, it's hard.
 Some of the magic lies in the complexity.
 Anyhow as you remember all things are numbers.
 So we are just going to work with simple numbers.
+**Read slide**
 Imagine the plus operation is not easily reversed.
 In actual RSA you would need to have quantum computer to reverse the process in a reasonable amount of time.

 ---